 Tropicana’s 2009 packaging redesign failure is in my eyes one of the most interesting case studies about branding through packaging design.

-At The Branding Journal, we like to feature branding success stories.
+At The Branding Journal, we enjoy featuring branding success stories.
 However analyzing branding failures can sometimes be even more interesting, as it allows us to learn from past mistakes.

-Tropicana is a very famous brand that sells fruit juice worldwide.
-On January 9th, 2009, the PepsiCo-owned brand decided to replace the existing packaging design for its best-selling orange juice with new packaging for the North American market.
+The famous fruit juice brand Tropicana, owned by PepsiCo, made a major misstep in 2009.
+On January 9th of that year, Tropicana decided to replace the existing packaging for its best-selling orange juice with a new design for the North American market.

 Recap of the facts